LiskArchive/lisk-legacy-docs/start/tutorials.md

 ## Hello World

-Our hello world application was built using the alpha SDK. __This tutorial explains how to create a new transaction type from scratch.__
+Built using the Alpha SDK, our Hello World application explains how to create a new transaction type from scratch.

 Hello World is a simple example to showcase how to create a new transaction type by implementing the [`BaseTransaction` interface](custom-transactions.md).